 Full page loading spinners are to avoid as they provide no sense of progress especially because they are looped and indeterminate.
 If you are aware that the task at hand is going to take more than a few milliseconds, consider using another loading pattern.

 However, spinners can work well on a smaller scale.
 You can use it for more concise components like the contents of a table row or on a button after it’s just been clicked.

-Skeleton screens give users something to look at while they wait, it sets the expectation of what the screen will broadly look like.
+Skeleton loading screens give users something to look at while they wait, it sets the expectation of what the screen will broadly look like.
 This loading feedback takes up all the space compared to a loading spinner, it’s an entire loading screen.

 Optional: Shimmer effect (by Facebook)

 You can add a shimmer effect to your skeleton screens.
 The added movement takes users’ attention away from the wait and effectively reduces perceived wait.